What is Bitcoin Mining?

 Miners regulate the rate at which new bitcoins are made available to users, and help trigger and enforce rules about the Bitcoin money supply set forth by the software itself.

 For example, the number of Bitcoin (BTC) released in each block is cut in half after 210,000 blocks are produced to keep the total supply finite.
 This event, called the “halving,” ensures Bitcoins continue to get more scarce over time.

 In fact, according to the software rules, there will only ever be 21 million BTC introduced to the network’s economy.
-Satoshi put a lot of importance on Bitcoin having a fixed supply in order for Bitcoin to become more valuable over time in an effort to hedge against fiat currencies.
+Satoshi put a lot of importance on Bitcoin having a fixed supply in order for Bitcoin to become more valuable over time in an effort to hedge against cash.